12 Effective Ways To Drive Traffic To Your Old Blog Posts

 - If your content is too outdated or focused on the old technology, resurface the content with a little tweaking, if necessary and promote them again instead of rewriting it completely.

-#4 – Update with Internal Links to the Most Recent Post
+#4 – Update Internal Links

 Even it’s an old post, there might be a greater chance you’ve probably published other posts that are related to the topic.

 If there are any, you can simply add internal links to the most recent posts.
+This simple trick can also reduce your websites bounce rate.

 This is great for your blog visitors, as they are flooded with the needed information and also it will be helpful for shedding limelight in your old blog post.